SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 LLM as Judge
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+    Just as how LLM has made the AI tasks easier, it has made the evaluation of AI tasks easier too.

+The real power of using LLM as judge is:

+1. its **adaptatibility** compared with all the above metrics, it can be adapted to any task out of the box.
+2. its **flexibility** and **robustness** at measuring.
+For many NLG tasks, there can only have multiple references or even countless correct reponses.
+Using traditional metrics can be very limiting.

+3. **Less training data**.
+Align an LLM judge to your task using (question, ground truth, generated text, gt_score) tuples takes less data than finetune a model like BERTScore.

 Evaluating an LLM application using an LLM as a judge is similar to building an LLM task pipeline.
 Developers need to understand the underlying prompt used by the LLM judge to determine whether the default judge is sufficient or if customization is required.